Rapid Casting: Everything You Need to Know

 Art and Sculpture: Artists can realize intricate designs that were previously challenging to cast.

 Tooling and Machinery: Short-run tools or replacement parts can be produced with a quick turnaround.
+CNC machining can be used to add finishing touches to cast parts, ensuring high-quality surface finishes and detailed customizations.

 Rapid Casting vs. Traditional Casting